2022-cs244/2022-cs244.github.io/documentation/internet-router.md

 # Tools

 We will use the [P4->NetFPGA Workflow](https://github.com/NetFPGA/P4-NetFPGA-public/wiki) to implement the data-plane portion of the router.
 This workflow attempts to abstract away many of the low level details required for hardware development.
-The goal is for it to be usable by P4 developers with no prior HDL design experience.
+One of the goals is for it to be usable by P4 developers with no prior HDL design experience.

 The control-plane will be written in Python on top of the [Scapy](https://scapy.readthedocs.io/en/latest/) packet processing library.
 Scapy is a very flexible packet generator, sniffer, parser, and editor; and it is quite easy to use, making developers more productive.